sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 Most of these binaries can be found in the [ZED Firmware/ZED-F9P](https://github.com/sparkfun/SparkFun_RTK_Firmware/tree/main/Binaries/ZED%20Firmware/ZED-F9P) folder.

-All field testing and device specific performance parameters were obtained with ZED-F9P v1.30.
+All field testing and device-specific performance parameters were obtained with ZED-F9P v1.30.

 * v1.12 has the benefit of working with SBAS and an operational RTK status signal (the LED illuminates correctly).
 See [release notes](https://content.u-blox.com/sites/default/files/ZED-F9P-FW100-HPG112_RN_%28UBX-19026698%29.pdf).